Tuesday, 9 February 2016

 "In one stroke, literally and figuratively, it was all gone"

-- Stroke survivor and acclaimed Hollywood actor, Kirk Douglas, reflects on the drastic effects of stroke.
+- Stroke survivor and acclaimed Hollywood actor, Kirk Douglas, reflects on the drastic effects of stroke one can suffer.

 Above: "I am still me!"